Cogniac/cogniac-sdk-csharp/README.md

 	Return:				Cogniac.Tenant - multi-member object.

+__GetMedia(mediaId)__

+	Description:			Gets a Cogniac.Media object from a given media ID.

+	mediaId (string):		(Required) The unique ID of the media.

+	Return:				Cogniac.Media - multi-member object.

+__CreateApplication(name, type, description, inputSubjects, outputSubjects, releaseMetrics, detectionThresholds, detectionPostUrls, gatewayPostUrls, active, requestedFeedbackPerHour, refreshFeedback, appManagers)__

+	Description:			Creates an application in the Cogniac system.

+	name (string):			(Required) Application name.

+	type (string):			(Required) Type of application
+					(See API docs for valid types).

+	description (string):		(Optional) Application description.

+	inputSubjects (string array)	(Optional) List of input subjects to use.

+	outputSubjects (string array)	(Optional) List of output subjects to use.

+	releaseMetrics (string)		(Optional) Release metrics string.

+	detectionThresholds (Dict)	(Optional) String dictionary of detection thresholds.

+	detectionPostUrls 		(Optional) URL's where model detections will be (string array)			surfaced in addition to web and iOS interfaces.

+	gatewayPostUrls (string array)	(Optional) A list of URL's where model detections will be surfaced from the gateway.

+	active (boolean)		(Optional) Controls if the the application is active or not.

+	requestedFeedbackPerHour	(Optional) Override the target rate of feedback to (integer)			surface per hour.

+	refreshFeedback (boolean)	(Optional) Flag to control whether the images waiting for user feedback should be re-evaluated by the new model when a new model is released.

+	appManagers (string array)	(Optional) List of the application managers.

+	Return:				Cogniac.Application - multi-member object.

 The following are the objects used in the SDK and their members.

 # Class: AuthorizedTenants